zoutei/TSST_Syndiff_Core/tools/DATA_TOOLKIT_SUMMARY.md

-# PS1 Data Processing Toolkit - Summary
+# Zarr Data Processing Toolkit - Summary

-This document summarizes the comprehensive PS1 data processing toolkit that has been created, including inventory, extraction, and download capabilities with both command-line and programmatic interfaces.
+This document summarizes the comprehensive Zarr data processing toolkit that has been created, including inventory, extraction, and download capabilities with both command-line and programmatic interfaces.

 ## Overview